In the Classroom

 - Field trip to Hartford: Old State House, Capitol Building and Bushnell Park

 Fourth graders are rewarded for demonstrating positive school behavior with a "Star Program".
 When students show kindness, respect, and responsibility, star dollars/points are awarded.
-At the end of the marking period, the children are invited to redeem their star points at our Star Auction with Mrs. DeLoreto as our auctioneer.
+At the end of the marking period, the children are invited to redeem their star points at our Star Auction.

 How to Earn Star Points